JuliaMath/OverflowContexts.jl/README.md

 # Evaluates to `[typemax(Int64), typemax(Int64)]`
 ```

-Functions passed as an argument are also rewritten:
+Functions passed as an argument are also supported:
 ```julia
 @saturating map(-, fill(typemin(Int64), 2))
 # Expands to `map(OverflowContexts.saturating_neg, fill(typemin(Int64), 2))`